bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.5 is here.md

 The complete list of changes in the release can be found in the [changelog](https://github.com/JetBrains/kotlin/blob/1.0.5/ChangeLog.md) .
 Some of the changes worth highlighting are:
 ### Loop to Lambda Conversion

-The IntelliJ IDEA plugin can now detect many cases where imperative <code>for</code> loops can be rewritten in a more compact and idiomatic manner using standard library functions such as <code>filter</code> and <code>map</code>.
+The IntelliJ IDEA plugin can now detect many cases where imperative `for` loops can be rewritten in a more compact and idiomatic manner using standard library functions such as `filter` and `map`.
 As a simple example, the following snippet:

 {% raw %}
 <p></p>